 - Buy a few cases of water – put one in each car – another at the office – and several more at home.
 Imagine an earthquake and you are stuck somewhere with no water…

 - Each person will require a minimum 15 gallons of water for 72 hours.
-Do not forget your furry friends as your pets will need water too!
+Do not forget that there are electric dog fences you can buy for your furry friends and your pets will need water too!

 - Commercially available 55 gallon drums can store water indefinitely.
 Fill one up and cover it with a tarp in the back of your yard.